Lingasri/Software-Testing-Laboratory/EXP10.md

 ### Output:
 ![image](https://github.com/user-attachments/assets/63e992f1-1f31-48e7-beb5-b865af3cc912)
 ### Result:
-Thus, the python program for fibonacci series is tested using pytest and executed and output is verified successfully.

-### Result:
 Thus, the python program for Fibonacci Series is tested using pytest and executed and output is verified successfully.